danielkagemann/danielkagemann/README.md

 ## Hi, I am Daniel 👋

-Congratulation!
-You reached the hidden page.
-Wait, no, it is just an info page.
+**[TL;DR]**
+convert passion into code

-#### about me
+#### About me
 Having a customer view on design and usability helps to improve experience in mockup and prototype design with figma.
-This had a huge impact on the separation into components and workflows as well as datamodels.
+This has a huge impact on the separation into components and workflows as well as datamodels.

 **Father**. *Husband*. `Developer`.